 I’m so glad you’ll be joining us for the Clear Skies Cardigan CAL event!
 Crocheting this cardigan project will leave you feeling so incredibly empowered and creative.
-Whether you’re a pro, or a beginner just working up the courage to try your first garment, this fun crochet along project is for you!
+Whether you’re a pro, or a beginner just working up the courage to crochet your first sweater, this fun crochet along project is for you!

 You’ll find links to each part of the pattern instructions listed in the Schedule section at the bottom of the post during this event, which will run from Feb 1 until March 17.
-The pattern will be completely free in its CAL parts on my website until then.
+The pattern will be completely free in its CAL parts on my website until the end of March.

 You’ll also find a link to the Ravelry pattern listing if you want to purchase the downloadable PDF pattern to keep in your library after the event is over.

-This is a MYSTERY Crochet Along project, so I don’t yet have exact photos to share with you, but it will be a slightly oversized lacy cardigan.
+This slightly oversized lacy cardigan pattern is a perfect beginner crochet sweater project.
 I’m drawing inspiration from my Clearwater Beach Buttoned Cowl and Clearwater Beach Hat- but it won’t be the exact same stitch pattern.

 This pattern is sized for XS – 3XL.
 You’ll see it notated in the pattern as XS(S, M, L, XL, 2X, 3X).